Tag: #butterscotch

 Double Chipping (Butterscotch Potato Chip Balls)

-The classic potato chip cookie is transformed in The Vintage Baker by Jessie Sheehan.
-The addition of butterscotch chips and triple the amount of potato chips, definitely not your Grandma’s cookies.
+The classic potato chip cookie, updated in The Vintage Baker by Jessie Sheehan.
+Add butterscotch chips and triple the amount of potato chips, for the new and improved, Version 2.0 of Potato Chip Cookie.
 I found these cookies by way of Ipso Fatto a favorite blog I follow.
 How could I pass up a cookie described as chewy, crunchy, buttery, rolled in Kettle potato chips and studded with butterscotch chips?
 I couldn’t and I didn’t.

 These are a snap to put together.
 You start with melted butter, no waiting for butter to soften and you can bake off a batch without chilling the dough.
 That’s almost like instant cookies in my book.

-For my first batch, I purchased the only Kettle chips I could find at Whole Foods, their house brand, I like Whole Foods, shop there often, do not by their Kettle Chips…bleah, flat and tasteless.
+For my first batch, I purchased the only Kettle chips I could find at Whole Foods, their house brand, I like Whole Foods, and shop there often, do not buy their Kettle Chips…bleah, flat and tasteless.
 For my second batch, I used Cape Cod’s Kettle Chips.
 Did it make a difference in the cookies?
 I think so.
 Saltier and crunchier.
-It definitely made a difference with the extra chips left in each bag.
+It made a difference with the extra chips left in each bag.
 Much to my chagrin, I polished off the rest of the Cape Cod Chips in a New York minute.
-Moral of the story, use your favorite Kettle chips.
+The moral of the story is to use your favorite Kettle chips.

-I actually don’t use butterscotch chips much.
-The few times I have used them, I wasn’t thrilled with the texture or taste, always seemed a bit artificial.
-After an exhaustive search (King Arthur Flour website), I decided to use Guittard’s Butterscotch chips.
+Butterscotch chips are not commonplace in my kitchen.
+The few times I used them, I wasn’t thrilled with the texture or taste, they always seemed a bit artificial.
+After an exhaustive search (King Arthur Flour website), I got Guittard’s Butterscotch chips.
 They are surprisingly flavorful.
-I would have liked it if they got a little “meltier” like chocolate chips but that may be the nature of the beast.
-Ipso Fatto used caramelized white chocolate or “blond chocolate” in place butterscotch but it is both hard to find and pretty pricey.
+It would have been nice if they were “meltier” like chocolate chips.
+Ipso Fatto used caramelized white chocolate or “blond chocolate” for the butterscotch but it is both hard to find and pretty pricey.
 By all means, use the chips you like the most, that’s what counts.
 This recipe doesn’t use the entire bag of butterscotch chips, lucky for you I have another tasty cookie recipe that calls for melted butterscotch chips-Butterscotch Cookies, from The Perfect Cookie.

 The recipe calls for putting the potato chips into the dough and crushing them as you mix the dough.
-That leaves some big chips in your dough.
-I crushed the chips before adding them to the batter.
+That leaves some big chips in the dough. rushed the chips before adding them to the batter.

-I did chill the dough for a bit, I really don’t like cookies that spread a bunch.
-Seemed to do the trick.
-I used a 1.5 tablespoon scoop which made a 21/2 inch diameter cookie.
-As soon as they came out of the oven I did flatten them with a spatula and pushed in the sides to make them round (totally optional).
+Chill the dough for a bit so the cookies don’t spread a lot.
+Use a 1.5 tablespoon scoop which makes a 2-1/2 inch diameter cookie.
+As soon as they come out of the oven flatten them with a spatula and push in the sides to make them round (optional).
 Y’all probably know this but ice cream/cookie scoops are PERFECT for making uniform cookies.
 I have had mine for ages (made in Italy, not China-that’s how old they are).
 If you have a baker in your family, scoops would make great stocking stuffers.
-I am in the process of reviewing them now and will have them in the 3jamigos shop soon!

 These cookies are delicious.
-I took a batch to my professional testers, my co-workers, and they gobbled them up.
+I took a batch to my professional testers (my co-workers), and they gobbled them up.
 The potato chips add a nice crunch and saltiness, the butterscotch chips add sweetness, the touch of flaked salt at the end accentuates the sweet-salty “thang” and butter is butter, say no more.
-The over the top factor-potato chips mixed in the dough and the dough then rolled in more chips, that’s what I call the “double-chip hit”.
-Run, don’t walk to your kitchen and make a batch now.
+The over-the-top factor-potato chips mixed in the dough and the dough then rolled in more chips, that’s what I call the “double-chip hit”.
+Run, don’t walk to your kitchen, and make a batch now.

 Butterscotch–Potato Chip Balls Potato Chip Balls